Why Dehumidification is Essential for Classic Car Storage

 Indeed, it’s humidity which poses the greatest threat to classic cars.
 But why?

 Put simply, all air contains a certain amount of moisture in it.
-We call that level the relative humidity, or RH, and express it as percentage.
+We call that level the relative humidity, or RH, and express it as a percentage.
 The higher the RH, the more moisture is in the air.
 Equally, the lower the RH, the drier the air is.

 High humidity on its own isn’t necessarily an issue, however.
 Instead, it’s the cooling of air which poses the largest issues.